blazium-engine/blazium-docs/contributing/workflow/pr_workflow.rst

     git branch
       2.1
     * better-project-manager
-      master
+      blazium-dev

-Be sure to always go back to the ``master`` branch before creating a new branch, as your current branch will be used as the base for the new one.
+Be sure to always go back to the ``blazium-dev`` branch before creating a new branch, as your current branch will be used as the base for the new one.
 Alternatively, you can specify a custom base branch after the new branch's name:

 ::

-    git checkout -b my-new-feature master
+    git checkout -b my-new-feature blazium-dev

 Updating your branch
 --------------------

 This would not be needed the first time (just after you forked the upstream repository).
-However, the next time you want to work on something, you will notice that your fork's ``master`` is several commits behind the upstream ``master`` branch: pull requests from other contributors would have been merged in the meantime.
+However, the next time you want to work on something, you will notice that your fork's ``blazium-dev`` is several commits behind the upstream ``blazium-dev`` branch: pull requests from other contributors would have been merged in the meantime.

-To ensure there won't be conflicts between the feature you develop and the current upstream ``master`` branch, you will have to update your branch by *pulling* the upstream branch.
+To ensure there won't be conflicts between the feature you develop and the current upstream ``blazium-dev`` branch, you will have to update your branch by *pulling* the upstream branch.

 ::

-    git pull --rebase upstream master
+    git pull --rebase upstream blazium-dev

 The ``--rebase`` argument will ensure that any local changes that you committed will be re-applied *on top* of the pulled branch, which is usually what we want in our PR workflow.
-This way, when you open a pull request, your own commits will be the only difference with the upstream ``master`` branch.
+This way, when you open a pull request, your own commits will be the only difference with the upstream ``blazium-dev`` branch.

 While rebasing, conflicts may arise if your commits modified code that has been changed in the upstream branch in the meantime.
 If that happens, Git will stop at